Prime-TITAN-CameraMan/termux-desktops/Documentation/termux/problem_fix.md

 <br>

 ## How to fix Microphone probem <a name=microphone></a>
 Having problem to get Microphone access in Termux and Termux Desktops?
-Dont't worry—
+Don't worry—

 Run the following command in Termux and **Grant the Microphone permission**:
 ```